Read Time : 3 Minutes

 The table below gives you a rough idea of the amount of money you could save by installing air or ground source heat pumps.
 It should be kept in mind, however that the huge number of variables involved makes an accurate projection of costs and savings difficult.

 * These figures assume that a property has loft and wall cavity insulation and double glazed windows.
 They assume that the property has two floors, around 90 square meters of floor area, and, in the case of ground source heat pumps, around 180 square meters of available outside space for the installation of tubing.

 NB.
-The figures for annual savings exclude payments received from the RHI, which will come into effect in spring 2014.
+The figures for annual savings exclude payments received from the RHI, which have since come into effect.
 The annual saving/profit will be significantly higher and the break-even point lower now that the RHI scheme is running (the RHI scheme is no longer available and has been replaced by the Boiler Upgrade Scheme).